NicksPatties/portfolio-site/src/content/blog/using-fabric-to-learn-fast.md

 }
 ```

 Here's a small test for `fabric`.
 Our input needs to be piped into the `fabric` command.
-The `tweet` pattern will provide small output.
+The `tweet` pattern will provide some brief output.

 ```sh
 ➜ echo "I had deep dish pizza today." | fabric -p tweet 🍕 Indulged in some delicious deep dish pizza today! 🤤 #FoodieLife #ChicagoStyle
 ```

-Great!
 The commands are working!
-We now have the building blocks ready to speed up our learning process.
+We're now ready to speed up our learning process.

 ## Extracting wisdom